openbabel/documentation/UseTheLibrary/CSharp.rst

 Windows
 ~~~~~~~

-The OBDotNet.dll assembly provided on Windows was compiled using the .NET framework v3.5 for the x86 platform.
+The :file:`OBDotNet.dll` assembly provided on Windows was compiled using the .NET framework v3.5 for the x86 platform.
 To use it, you will need to compile your code using .NET v3.5 or newer and you will also need to target x86 (``/platform:x86``).

 The following instructions describe how to compile a simple C# program that uses OBDotNet: